Anatomy of a Card

 When you play a Resource card, you gain a resource point, a threshold based on that source, and one charge point.
 In the above example, playing the Ruby Source gives you one resource point, one Ruby threshold, and one charge point on your Champion.

 Your Champion can use Actions to buff their troops, attack the opposing Champion, or defend against other Actions.
 Basic Actions can only be used during your turn, but Quick Actions can be used at any time.
-When you play an action and resolve its effect, it goes into the graveyard.
+When you play an action and resolve its effect, it goes into the crypt.